 How late was your placement confirmed?

-This is probably one of the most frustrating parts of the Mountbatten process.
+This is probably one of the most frustrating parts of the Mountbatten Program process.
 It’s extremely ad-hoc and you have to be on the ball with it.

-For me, I first applied for the program in March, interviewed with the program itself in London in May and then was selected to go through the process in June.
+For me, I first applied for the Mountbatten Program in March, interviewed with the program itself in London in May and then was selected to go through the process in June.
 I had my first interview early August (I had a lot of doubt that it wasn’t going to happen) and my second interview a week later when they were able to create a different position for me in the same company.

 Is there an age restriction at all?
 Do you have to be under a certain age to go?